martingmayer/preventr/README.md

 - <https://tiny.cc/prevent-equations>
 - <https://tiny.cc/preventequations>

-In addition, calling `preventr::app()` will open the user’s default browser and navigate to the Shiny app.
+Calling `preventr::app()` will also open the user’s default browser and navigate to the Shiny app.

 ## Why not 1.0.0?